randofan/MyCalendar/README.md

 Allow the user to download an .ics file or open a new calendar/event in common calendar apps (Google calendar, Apple calendar).

 ## Repository Layout
-popup - frontend code
+/popup:frontend code
-scripts - backend code
+/scripts - backend code